hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ### Moving

 We can now move our copied fastq file in to the new directory.
-We can move files around using the move command, `mv`, syntax: `mv  path-to-item-being-moved  path-to-destination`.
+We can move files around using the move command, `mv`, syntax:

+`mv  path/to/item-being-moved  path/to/destination`

 In this case we can use relative paths and just type the name of the file and folder.

 ```bash
 $ mv  Mov10_oe_1.subset-copy.fq  fastq_backup